osandadeshan/maxsoft-webdriver-manager/README.md

 ## Advantages
 - No need of any configurations
-- All broswers are embeded
+- All browsers are embedded
 - Easy to use
 - Platform independent
 <br />